bahmutov/condition-circle/README.md

 [CircleCI](https://circleci.com).

 Create `circle.yml` file and add post test command.
-Make sure to ignore its output - if there is no new release to be published, the build is till ok.
+Make sure to ignore its output - if there is no new release to be published, the build is still ok.

 ```yaml
 machine: